DasminX/api-architecture/readme.md

 I've made this project to show how I would build such project, using seperation of concerns, DRY principle, clean-coding and Object Oriented Paradigm.

-Also, you can find descriptions of my flow of thinking in many cases.
+Also, you can find descriptions of my flow of thinking in the code.

 I know it's not perfect, I'm learning a lot about it and immadietaly try to implement anything I learn.